Has Donald Trump Ever Played a Video Game?

 A lot of it is unnecessary and expensive.
 I don’t have a computer on my desk.
 I don’t use an intercom.
 When I want someone in my office, I yell.
 It works a lot better than an intercom, and it’s much faster.

-He goes on to write that “E-mail is for wimps.”
+He goes on to write that “Email is for wimps.”

 In 2016, Gizmodo’s Matt Novak dug deep into the question of whether Trump has ever used a computer.
 While a tweet from Kellyanne Conway months later would suggest that he has, Novak established that Trump leans luddite.
-He reads articles printed off the internet, often has aides send his tweets and has said under oath that he doesn’t text.
+He reads articles printed off the internet, often has aides send his tweets, and has said under oath that he doesn’t text.

 None of this is terribly surprising for a wealthy 71-year-old who came of age in the era of typewriters and adding machines.
 Born in 1946, Trump was already in his 30s by the time video games became a mainstream force.
-With a growing real estate empire, he was probably too busy to spend much time playing Pong.
+With a growing real-estate empire, he was probably too busy to spend much time playing Pong.

 But in 1977 something happened to Trump that would eventually bring video games into his home, if not his life — he became a father.
-When Nintendo launched the NES Donald Trump Jr. was eight, the prime age to while away hours with Mario and Luigi.
+When Nintendo launched the NES Donald Trump Jr. was 8, the prime age to while away hours with Mario and Luigi.

 And it’s clear that there was a Nintendo in the Trump household.
 As Don Jr. revealed in a 2011 tweet, he and his brother Eric used to play a Teenage Mutant Ninja Turtles game, not with their father, but with Michael Jackson, who lived in Trump Tower in 1994.